 Her career background includes facilitating transformational experiences for people of all ages.
 Starting with mastering the art of service-learning while working for Loyola University, to obtaining her Masters in Contemplative Education from Naropa University, serving as a Transformation Specialist in her personal Brilliant Butterflies tutoring service, teaching in a variety of classroom settings -University through Elementary School, providing professional development on various topics for university faculty, in-service and pre-service teachers, hosting a variety of retreat and spiritual workshops, and eventually directing educational programs for 2 reputable non-profits focused on the topics of environmental education and arts & human development in Washington, DC.
 These two aspects of her life, travel and a passion for facilitating transformational experiences, merge together beautifully to serve travelers ready for a meaningful adventure.

 Misty Dhillon brings the expertise of adventure travel to the vision of Transformative Travel.
 He began his career in 1999 as a passionate rafting and fishing guide, gaining the skills to eventually open his own dream company, The Himalayan Outback.
-With his passion he created an internationally acclaimed fly-fishing industry in northern India, and used community conservation efforts to protect India’s precious watersheds.
+With his passion he created an internationally acclaimed fly-fishing industry in northern India, trained a team of first generation fly fishing guides in the Indian Himalayas, and used community conservation efforts to protect India’s precious watersheds.
+Misty is best known for his seasoned expertise as an expedition leader.
+He has the ability to craft amazing expeditions to precious and remote parts of the planet with incredible detail and attention to service.
+His time creating a career in the outdoor travel industry, leading countless expeditions, and working with India’s best operators, has equipped Misty with the knowledge, international connections, and know-how to run fine attention-to-detail adventure journeys for travelers all over the world.

 Fernweh Fair Travel, an award winning non-profit that uses tourism to empower women as well as artists found in the “untouchable” community, is central to our Heart of the Himalayas journey, and is the brain-child of Poonam Rawat-Hahne.
 This powerhouse woman is originally from Uttarakhand in the Indian Himalayas, but currently resides with her family in Germany.
 She has lived, worked and travelled in many different countries but her passion and dedication can be found in the home-stays she has creative in remote Himalayan villages in India.
 She has recently travelled to Thailand for her permaculture certification, which she plans to use as she creates her latest project with locals to create a Eco-River Retreat that explores various self-sustained practices.
 They envision it serving as a learning space for others interested in low impact self-sustainable living.